 Four years of Trudeau in two minutes

-With an election campaign underway, here are some moments from Prime Minister Justin Trudeau's first term in office.
-Canadians head to the polls 21 October 2019.
+With an election campaign under way, here are some moments from Prime Minister Justin Trudeau's first term in office.

 -